 To create the interior design mood board on Canva:

-- Choose your size, I usually start with letter size.
-This will bring you to a blank piece of paper.
+• Choose your size, I usually start with letter size.
+This will bring you to a blank piece of paper with a white background.

-- Click “Uploads” on left column.
+• Click “Uploads” on the left column.
 Drag and drop all of your product images or push “upload media” to find the files on your computer.

-- Use the small bars on each size of the image border to crop out extra white space on the image.
+• Use the small bars on each side of the image border to crop out extra white space on the image.

-- You can layer the images on top of each other by dragging and dropping if you want them to overlap.
-Click the “Position” button in the top right to move forward or backward f needed.
+• You can layer the images on top of each other by dragging and dropping them if you want them to overlap.
+Click the “Position” button in the top right to move forward or backward if needed.

-- Want to add in wall color as a background? (like I did below in the office mood board)…There’s two ways to do this:
+• Want to add in wall color as a background? (like I did below in the office mood board)…There are two ways to do this:

-- Option 1.
+• Option 1.
 Add your paint swatch image to the Canva design.
-Push “Elements” on left column, select a square under “Shapes”.
+Push “Elements” on the left column, and select a square under “Shapes”.
 Click the colored box in the top left to edit the color of the shape.
 You should see Photo Colors listed in the list of colors with an automatic color palette created for each photo added to the design.
 Click your paint color from the boxes of photo colors next to the paint swatch image.
+If that doesn’t work, there’s also a way to use the eyedropper tool to pick up a color from anywhere else on the design.
+Lastly, you can also type in the Hex code for the color (which you can find for your paint color by Googling it).

-- Want to change paper size?
+• Want to change the paper size?
 Unless you have Canva Pro, you can’t change paper size after you’ve already started your design.
-One way around this however, is to start a new design with the right size and then select all in the old design (click and drag with your mouse), copy and paste into the new design.
+One way around this, however, is to start a new design with the right size and then select all in the old design (click and drag with your mouse), copy and paste into the new design.
 You may need to drag the edges of the images once they are pasted in based on your size difference.

 Once you’ve got everything together on your mood board, take a sec to step back and see if you love it all together.
 Sometimes I love something when I see it in a photo individually, but when you put it next to another product or color – it clashes majorly.